 For soft contact lens wearers, eye care visits are covered in full for one year’s time.
 There is no limit on how many contact lenses can be purchased during that year.
 If you need more lenses, simply give us a call or email and we’ll mail them to your home.
 If your vision changes, we’ll fix it.
 If your eye is irritated, we’ll get you in the same day.
 We take care of all of your needs for a whole year.
 After the year ends you come back in for your annual eye exam and contact lens evaluation.

-Corneal molding, also known as Wave, CRT or orthokeratology, is a fascinating process that involves wearing the contact lenses at night instead of during the day.
+Corneal molding, also known as Wave, CRT or orthokeratology, is a fascinating process involves wearing the contact lenses at night instead of during the day.
 They are rigid lenses that carefully and safely alter the curvature of the front surface of the eye during sleep.
 In the morning they are removed and vision remains sharp without contact lens wear during the day.
 These are amazing lenses and a fascinating technology for the right individual.
 The latest evidence suggests that in young children they have a long-term benefit of preventing myopia from worsening.
 Exciting stuff!

 We have considerable experience fitting scleral contact lenses.
 Scleral lenses are rigid contact lenses that are much larger in diameter than traditional contact lenses.
-Their chief advantage is that they do not touch the cornea.
-They vault over it!
+They have several advantages over other types of contact lenses including that they completely vault over the cornea.
 This is especially helpful when the corneal surface is irregular.
-This advantage was recognized early on by contact lens pioneers like my grandfather, but early contact lens materials in the 1950's made them impossible to wear for any length of time.
-Only recently have material engineering and manufacturing techniques evolved to the point where scleral lenses are not only a good solution, they are amazing.
+This advantage was recognized early on by contact lens pioneers like my grandfather however contact lens materials in the 1950’s made them impossible to wear for any length of time.
+Only recently have material engineering and manufacturing techniques evolved to the point where scleral lenses are not only a good solution, they are often the best solution.